 Upon the outbreak of the Civil War, he was commissioned as a colonel in the Confederate forces of Virginia and dispatched to Harpers Ferry where he was active in organizing the raw recruits.
 During his service, Jackson was quickly recognized for his innovation, leadership skills, and bravery and receiving several quick promotions, he was made a Brigadier General on June 17, 1861.

-He led a number of campaigns and battles during the Civil War, including the Valley Campaign, first and second battles of Bull Run, Antietam and Fredericksburg.
+He led a number of campaigns and battles during the Civil War, including the Valley Campaign, first and second battles of Bull Run, Antietam, and Fredericksburg.
 It was during the Battle of Bull Run when Jackson assumed his nickname, when Brigadier-General Barnard E. Bee stated, “There is Jackson standing like a stone wall.”
-He died on May 10, 1863 after being shot by “friendly fire” at the Battle of Chancellorsville.
+He died on May 10, 1863, after being shot by “friendly fire” at the Battle of Chancellorsville.
 A Southern hero, military historians consider him to be one of the most gifted tactical commanders in U.S. history.
 As a side note, did you know that not all of Jackson is buried in the same grave?

 By Kathy Weiser-Alexander, updated February 2020.